 - Become actively engaged in their communities and better informed about local issues.

-- Experience success in a non-formal learning environment.
+- Experience success in non-formal learning environments.

-- Develop communication and problem-solving skills through public presentation and group work
+- Develop communication and problem-solving skills through public presentation and group work.